-Different grades of stainless steel are distinguished according to their chemical composition.
+Different grades of stainless steel, also called inox, are distinguished according to their chemical composition.
 Depending on the amounts of special additives contained in the steel alloy, the different proportions determine the physical properties of the material and therefore its possible applications.

-1.4404 is the numeric designation for this grade of austenitic stainless steel according to the European Standard, where for the exact designation of material, experts use this option (as for other grades the designations for instance 1.4301, 1.4571 or 1.4404 are preferred).
+1.4404 is the numeric designation for the 316 / 316L grade of austenitic stainless steel according to the European Standard, where for the exact designation of the material, experts use this option (as for other grades, designations such as 1.4301, 1.4571 or 1.4404 are preferred).

 Already before the end of the 19th century, it was discovered that the corrosion resistance of steel could be improved by adding nickel and chromium.
 The decisive step was taken in Germany in 1912.
 By adding nickel and chromium and by means of the right heat treatment, the optimal combination of excellent corrosion resistance and good mechanical properties was achieved for the first time.

 The abbreviations "V2A" and "V4A" consist of the letters "V" for the German word "Versuch" (which means "trial", "test", "experiment") and the letter "A" for "Austenit” ("austenite") plus the figures 2 and 4 indicating the ordinal number of the successful tests in which the inventors reached the required properties of the alloy.

 These designations are very common in colloquial language of German-speaking countries and some others when talking about AISI 316 stainless steel plates for example.

 The historical German name for AISI 316L is "X2CrNiMo17-12-2".
 This classification was developed by the German Institute for Standardization (Deutsche Institut für Normung), which is colloquially often referred to as "according to DIN standards" or simply "according to DIN".